Skip to content

 Nutritious Diet

 The foundation of a strong immune system begins with what we eat.
-A balanced and nutritious diet provides the essential vitamins, minerals and antioxidants that support immune function.*These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure or prevent any disease.
-Encourage your child to eat a variety of fruits, vegetables, whole grains, lean proteins and healthy fats.
+A balanced and nutritious diet provides the essential vitamins, minerals and antioxidants that support immune function.* Encourage your child to eat a variety of fruits, vegetables, whole grains, lean proteins and healthy fats.

 Key nutrients to focus on include:

-• Vitamin C: Found in citrus fruits, strawberries, tomatoes, and bell peppers, vitamin C is crucial forimmune cell function.*These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure or prevent any disease.
+• Vitamin C: Found in citrus fruits, strawberries, tomatoes, and bell peppers, vitamin C is crucial for immune cell function.*

-• Vitamin D: Exposure to sunlight helps the body produce vitamin D, which plays a role inimmune regulation.*These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure or prevent any disease.
-Include sources like fortified dairy products, fatty fish and egg yolks.
+• Vitamin D: Exposure to sunlight helps the body produce vitamin D, which plays a role in immune regulation.* Include sources like fortified dairy products, fatty fish and egg yolks.

-• Zinc: Found in lean meats, nuts, seeds and legumes, zinc promotes healthy immune cell development.*These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure or prevent any disease.
+• Zinc: Found in lean meats, nuts, seeds and legumes, zinc promotes healthy immune cell development.*

-Limiting processed foods, sugary snacks and excessive amounts of refined carbohydrates is also important; these foods cancompromise immune function.
+Limiting processed foods, sugary snacks and excessive amounts of refined carbohydrates is also important; these foods can compromise immune function.
 Instead, opt for whole foods that provide a spectrum of nutrients to support overall health.

 Adequate Sleep

-Sleep is often underrated, especially in children, yet it plays a critical role inimmune health.
+Sleep is often underrated, especially in children, yet it plays a critical role in immune health.
 During sleep, the body repairs and regenerates cells, including those involved in the immune response.
 Lack of sleep can impair immune function and increase susceptibility to infections.

 Establish a consistent bedtime routine and ensure your child gets the recommended amount of sleep for their age: